warmana/cloudant-docs-fork/source/includes/libraries/_nodejs.md

 ### nodejs-cloudant

 [nodejs-cloudant](https://github.com/cloudant/nodejs-cloudant) is the officially supported Cloudant library for Node.js.
-You can install it with npm:
+You can install it with `npm`:

-The best way to use the Cloudant client is to begin with your own Node.js project, and define this work as your dependency.
-In other words, put me in your package.json dependencies.
-The npm tool can do this for you, from the command line:
+The best way to use the Cloudant client is to begin with your own Node.js project, and define it as a dependency in your `package.json`.
+The `npm` tool can do this for you, from the command line:

 ```shell
 npm install --save cloudant